-The State Department of Health medical entomologist handled approximately 164 consultations concerning insect pests, their relationship to human health, and other pest problems.
+The State Department of Health medical entomologist handled approximately 143 consultations concerning insect pests, their relationship to human health, and other pest problems.
 The entomologist helped direct the state Mosquito and Vector Control Association and helped organize an annual workshop to train municipal mosquito spray personnel.
-He lectured on arthropods and medicine for several national groups.
+He lectured on arthropods and medicine for several national and international groups.
 He also taught the medical entomology section of medical parasitology at the University Medical Center and received grant funding to improve tick control methods in state parks.
 The entomologist wrote several scientific papers, book chapters, a new medical text book, and presented lectures on Lyme disease, Rocky Mountain spotted fever, encephalitis, and venomous arthropods of Mississippi.

 From design and construction of Grade A dairies through product delivery to the retail or wholesale market, agency staff regularly inspect the facilities and analyze the quality of the product to strictly regulate the safety of milk and milk products.
-This covers 417 dairies, six pasteurization plants, and 92 milk haulers.
-Mississippi lists nine bulk tank units and permits 79 out-of-state milk plants.
+This covers 374 dairies, six pasteurization plants, and 70 milk haulers.
+Mississippi lists nine bulk tank units and permits 84 out-of-state and six in-state milk plants, a total of 90.

 Regulations requiring bottled water processors to be permitted have resulted in 120 processors receiving permits.
 Ten of these processors are located in Mississippi.
+Additionally, staff issued frozen desert permits to 64 processors.